Contributed by Sophia Conti

-Throughout the recruiting, interviewing, and hiring process, candidates will undoubtedly ask for information on what their salary and benefits will look like, so it’s important to have that thought out ahead of time.
-As more employees are hired, tracking payroll, vacation and sick time, and health insurance packages and deductions become even more complex and important.
+Throughout the recruiting, interviewing, and hiring process, candidates will undoubtedly ask for information on what their salary and benefits will look like.
+For this reason, it’s important to have that planned out ahead of time.
+As more employees are hired, tracking time for payroll, tracking vacation and sick time, and health insurance packages and deductions become even more complex and important.
 Set up mechanisms for monitoring all of these things from the get-go, so there isn’t a backlog as the organization grows.

 Below are tools and software that enable these tracking functions, as well as other information on determining appropriate benefits and compensation: